Contents

 Folderly helps you improve inbox placement by identifying and fixing deliverability issues that you face.

-Folderly Email Deliverability Tool
+How Folderly Improves My Email Deliverability

-When I used Folderly, its spam testing and email warm-up features were useful.
-The spam test showed where my emails are landing, whether in primary inbox, promotions, or spam.
+The spam test showed where my emails are landing, whether in the primary inbox, promotions, or spam.

 Here are the key features of Folderly.